What does China's version of the world map look like?

 The center of the universe

-To those accustomed to the maps commonly used in most western educational contexts and textbooks (the western map is known as the “Mercator projection” and centers the world on Europe/Africa with Asia off to the east and North and South America over on the West) the experience of first encountering an authentically Chinese map can be a jarring experience.
+To those accustomed to this perspective, the experience of first encountering an authentically Chinese map can be a jarring experience.
 Europe has been shifted to the margins!
 China now commands the privileged spot, that is, close to the center.

 The West and the rest